Callanwolde Fine Arts Center: Architectural history

-The mansion was built between 1917 and 1921 and is considered a severe and modern approach to the late Gothic Revival style of architecture.
+The mansion was built between 1917 and 1921, and is considered a severe and modern approach to the late Gothic Revival style of architecture.

-The front facade of the two and one-half story building has medieval half-timbered rhythmical design across the upper stories, crenellated bays and Tudor arches, as well as strapwork ornament, yet all of these elements of Tudor-Gothic design have been subjected to a simplicity or severity of design that is a uniquely 20th century approach to the use of these traditional design motifs.
+The front facade of the two and one-half story building has a medieval half-timbered rhythmical design across the upper stories, crenellated bays, and Tudor arches, as well as strapwork ornament, yet all of these elements of Tudor-Gothic design have been subjected to a simplicity or severity of design that is a uniquely 20th-century approach to the use of these traditional design motifs.

 The construction is of poured concrete and steel and a rubble base of tile covered by stucco, and the house is built on a two-foot concrete foundation.

 All wooden floors are anchored to timbers laid in concrete over masonry units supported by reinforced concrete beams.
 This quality of construction explains the fact that no settlement is discernable in the building.
-Downstairs floors are of walnut with walnut pegs, with the exception of the living room which has white oak flooring.
+Downstairs floors are of walnut with walnut pegs, with the exception of the living room, which has white oak flooring.
 Upstairs floors are of white oak.
 The house also features large rafters and panelling of walnut.

 The house has a central heating system featuring recessed units behind decorative metal screens.
 It was originally steam-heated, but was converted from coal to gas heat in the 1930s.
 A vacuum system was built into the house, but it is no longer operable.
-There was also a buzzer system with a control panel in the kitchen, however it no longer exists.
+There was also a buzzer system with a control panel in the kitchen, but this no longer exists.
 The pipes of the Aeolian organ are accommodated in the infrastructure of the house in four separate chambers.